Solenoid Valves banner

-12 Volt Solenoid Valves
+Leading 12 Volt Solenoid Valve Manufacturers

 A solenoid valve is an electromechanically actuated valve that runs on 12 volts.
 Different solenoid valves have different properties for the fluid they control, the electric current they utilize, the magnetic field they produce, the mechanism they use to control fluid flow, and more.
 Read More…